Crypto-TII/TLS1.3/src/arduino/README.md

 12. Open the Arduino app, and look in File->Examples->tiitls, and look for the example "client"
 13. Upload to the board and run it.
 Open Tools->Serial Monitor to see the output.
 14. Enter URL (e.g. www.bbc.co.uk) when prompted, and press return.
 A full TLS1.3 handshake followed by a resumption is attempted.
-15. Click on Clear Output and Send to repeat for a different URL.
+15. Click on Clear Output and Send to repeat for a different URL (or click Send again to see SAL capabilities).